 Now that you have a pricing model, you should think about how you take payments.
-You want a payments system that can accept any form of payment, whether that be magstripe credit cards, EMV chip cards, or mobile payments.

-Many photographers also look for reliable online invoicing software that allows them to send billing statements quickly and store customer information effectively.
+Once you create a contract, you can attach it to online invoicing software that allows them to send billing statements quickly and store customer information effectively.

 How much money can a photographer make?